-I like that Justwealth have an entire page dedicated to their pricing details.
+I like that Justwealth has an entire page dedicated to their pricing details.
 Their fees are visible, clear and upfront.
 The main fee structure is not hidden in small-print or invisible tabs, and this tells you something about their transparency.

 Wondering how much you can save in fees when you invest using Justwealth?
 See the sample chart below:

 Compared with active mutual funds and their average MER of 2.20%, you are saving up to 1.55% in fees per year with Justwealth!

 Justwealth vs. Wealthsimple